 This bundled approach is what makes these plans so popular.
 You get your hospital coverage, medical coverage, and often your prescription drug coverage all from one private insurance company.
 This simplifies your healthcare management, giving you one card to carry and one company to call.
 Let’s break down exactly what you can expect to be covered.

-Hospital and Medical Services (Parts A & B)
+The Basics: Hospital and Medical Coverage (Parts A & B)

 At their core, Medicare Advantage plans cover the essentials.
 You can count on these Medicare health plans to give you benefits for hospital stays (Part A) and doctor visits (Part B).
 Private insurance companies offer these plans, but they work directly with Medicare to provide your hospital and medical benefits.
 This means everything from a hospital stay or a visit to a skilled nursing facility to your regular doctor’s appointments and outpatient care is covered.
 You aren’t missing out on the fundamental coverage you’re entitled to under Medicare; you’re just receiving it through a different channel.